dhilip143/curten-project/README.md

-# Lovable - Blinds & Curtains Visualizer
+# Decor - Blinds & Curtains Visualizer

 **See your blinds in your home before buying** with advanced perspective mapping technology.

-## 🏠 What is Lovable?
+## 🏠 What is Decor?

-Lovable is a sophisticated web application that lets users:
+Decor is a sophisticated web application that lets users:
 - Take or upload photos of their windows
 - Mark window coordinates with draggable corner points
 - Apply realistic blind and curtain designs with perspective mapping